AELSchauer/turing-portfolios/mod_1_portfolio.markdown

 Challenge: Shopping List
 Notes: N/A

+### Scores:
-# 1. Ruby Syntax & API**
+**1. Ruby Syntax & API**
-**3: Developer is able to write Ruby with some debugging of fundamental concepts**
+3: Developer is able to write Ruby with some debugging of fundamental concepts

-# 2. Completion and Progress
+**2. Completion and Progress**
-**4: Developer fully completes baseline assignment and one of the Challenge options.**
+4: Developer fully completes baseline assignment and one of the Challenge options.**

-# 3. Testing
+**3. Testing**
-**3: Developer writes tests that are effective validation of functionality, but don't drive the design**
+3: Developer writes tests that are effective validation of functionality, but don't drive the design

-# 4. Workflow
+**4. Workflow**
-**3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts**
+3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts

-# 5. Collaboration
+**5. Collaboration**
-**4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck**
+4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck

-# 6. Enumerable & Collections
+**6. Enumerable & Collections
-**3: Application demonstrates comfortable use of appropriate Enumerable methods**
+3: Application demonstrates comfortable use of appropriate Enumerable methods

 ## B: Individual Work & Projects